dellsystem/wikinotes/readme.md

 *	Better merging and such in the case of simultaneous editing than Mediawiki (as in, merges will be handled automatically UNLESS two people change the same line; in that case, the second person will be asked to confirm the changes).
 This actually might not be that easy to implement - to be looked into
 *	**Easily upload images and other accompanying media**
 *	**Support for definition lists and tables using Markdown**
+*	Built-in permission system means that it wouldn't be too difficult to have some users who act as moderators etc

 Django apps and relevant models
 ------------------------